Siegmund duality for physicists: a bridge between spatial and first-passage properties of continuous and discrete time stochastic processes: Duality for discrete time random walks

 Consider a discrete-time random walk whose position at time $n$ is denoted $X_n$.
 The walker starts at position $X_0$ inside the interval $[a,b]$ and there are absorbing boundary conditions at $x=a^-$, and $x=b$.
-Here, $a^-$ should be understood as $a-\epsilon$ with $\epsilon \to 0$, i.e. we consider $x=a^-$ as a point which is distinct from $x=a$, with $a^-<a$, but any negative jump starting from $x=a$ will lead to $x < a^-$.
-For convenience we define the notation
+Here, $a^-$ should be understood as $a-\epsilon$ with $\epsilon \to 0$, i.e. we consider $x=a^-$ as a point which is distinct from $x=a$, with $a^-<a$, but any negative jump starting from $x=a$ will lead to $x < a^-$. {\red The reason for this will be clarified below.} For convenience we define the notation

 The dynamics is as follows,

 where $W_n$ is a stationary stochastic process with stationary distribution $p_{st}(w)$, which satisfies the following time reversal property: